gitHub-lgh/Official-website/content/apps/bianbian/privacy.md

 The information we collect will be used for the following purposes:\
 \- To provide, maintain, and improve the services of the Poop Recorder App.\
-\- To provide you with a personalized user experience, including recommending relevant song content and optimizing service features.\
+\- To provide you with a personalized user experience, optimizing service features.\
 \- To process your requests, complaints, and feedback.\
 \- To prevent fraud and abuse, and to protect user rights and security.\
 \- To comply with applicable laws, regulations, and regulatory requirements.